Engineering 100-950

 In order to run this code, make sure you install the “Adafruit BME680 Library” by Adafruit in the Arduino IDE Library.
 (Icon looks like a set of books on the left side of the screen).

-7. Collecting Data
+8. Collecting Data

 With everything plugged into the 9V and running, unplug the Arduino from your computer.
 Enjoy the portability of your new breadboard and walk around the building a little bit.
-Get the temperature to change dramatically by putting your sensor board into the cold chamber.
+Get the temperature to change dramatically by putting your sensor board into the cold chamber or walking outside.
 Wait for about 1-2 minutes to allow the temperature to adjust.
 Try rotating your circuit in different orientations so that each axis experiences some acceleration due to gravity, and walk outside to watch humidity change.
 This should provide plenty of data for all of your sensors!

 The code provided in Lab3-SensorIntegration allows for the creation of multiple datalog.csv files.
 The code checks the sd card for previous datalog.csv files, and then appends the sequential number following the highest file currently in the directory.
 For example, if there is already a datalog1.csv file present on the sd card, the new file will be named datalog2.csv, and so on.
 This occurs every time the Arduino is reset or power-cycled, meaning you can use this as a feature to track different inputs without having to remove the sd card every time.
 You can “reset” the code on the Arduino and force a new file to be made by pressing the white reset button on the top of the Arduino.

 Go back to the lab and unplug the 9V now (unplug the battery and leave the wires connected to your board).
 Carefully remove the microSD from the adapter module, and plug it into your computer.
-You should see a DATALOG.CSV
+You should see a DATALOG.CSV file.
+If you do not, or the file seems corrupted or very small, delete the file, plug the microSD card back into the arduino, and watch what the Serial monitor on your computer says while running the code.

 Once you have a sufficiently long test (2-3 minutes) and can see that there are clear changes in the data in the file created, you are done with the hardware portion of this lab!